Thomas Fitzalan, 5th Earl of Arundel: Great friend and soldier of Henry V

 The new King Henry V restored the Earl of Arundel to a place of influence, immediately appointing him Lord Treasurer, as well as constable of Dover Castle and Warden of the Cinque Ports.
-On 19 March 1415 The Lord Warden was ordered to summon and array seamen for a forthcoming fleet operations: 57 ships from the Cinque Ports in 40 days were expected to assemble.
-No ship more than 20 tuns was permitted to leave port.
+On 19 March 1415, The Lord Warden was ordered to summon and array seamen for forthcoming fleet operations: 57 ships from the Cinque Ports in 40 days were expected to assemble.
+No ship of more than 20 tuns was permitted to leave port.
 All requisitioned vessels were to be taken to Southampton by 8 May.
 On St George's Day at Windsor Arundel was made a Knight of the Garter with precedence.
 He was among 16 of the 25 knights preparing for war that summer.
 The following day 24 April, the king rewarded his friend with an additional £300 on top of a modest salary as Lord Treasurer of £100 per annum.
-Arundel's experience deploying massed ranks of longbowmen was vital to Henry's strategy to succeed; as many as 2000 had been used at St Cloud.
+Arundel's experience deploying massed ranks of longbowmen was vital to Henry's strategy to succeed; as many as 2,000 had been used at St Cloud.

 But the invasion date was put back to 1 July, at the end of April.
 On 15 June a service was held at St Paul's; Arundel could not have known he would not return in triumph, so he lingered at least until 24 June.
 Meanwhile, he was despatched on an expedition "into parts of Wales" to raise more archers to add complement to existing units.
 The royal household paid him £18 12s expenses, but the coffers being bare, Arundel's troops did not receive all their wages.

 On 27 May 1415, Arundel and Thomas Beaufort had been put in charge of provisioning Calais and the army in Normandy.
 This included a scheme devised by the Keeper of the Privy Seal to extort money out of Italian merchants in London that raised nearly £2000.
 As they were about to leave (8 August) Southampton by ship, King Henry replaced Arundel with a new Treasurer, Sir John Rothenhale; Arundel was on the campaign to fight.
 He wrote a will signing over his estates to trustees for his wife, Beatrice, Countess Arundel and the children for which he gained the King's consent.